keegho/shaga3app-ios-example/README.md

 ## Usage
 Embedding the `webview` to your app is a piece of cake :smiley:

-Just add a `WKWebView` to your `UIViewController` call its delegate functions and request the link above using the correct username, id and signature.
+Just add a `WKWebView` to your `UIViewController` call its delegate functions and request the link above using the correct username, id and signature from your user model.

 ```swift
 import UIKit